 The long-term changes that occur in and

-around the shoulder joint as a result of everyday wear and tear cannot be
+around the shoulder joint because of everyday wear and tear cannot be

 totally prevented.
 But you may be able to prevent some